+Each semester adjunct faculty covered by this section will be evaluated as (b) to whether or not they meet the departmental standards of professional competence as teachers.
 If two successive academic year evaluations are negative, they will not be reappointed.
-Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments. - 21.3 Promotional opportunities shall be available for part-time faculty members in Adjunct ranks: i.e., Adjunct Instructor, Adjunct Assistant Professor, Adjunct Associate
+Evaluation reports shall be in writing with copies given to the individual faculty member who shall have the opportunity to append or affix his or her comments.

-Professor, Adjunct Professor.
+Promotional opportunities shall be available for part-time faculty members in 22.3 Adjunct ranks: i.e., Adjunct Instructor, Adjunct Assistant Professor, Adjunct Associate Professor, Adjunct Professor.

-- 21.4 Workload and Assignment for Adjunct Titles. - (a) The maximum workload for adjunct faculty members shall not exceed three-quarters of the full-time workload.
-Every effort shall be made to provide adjunct faculty who have a Certificate of Continuous Employment with a workload of three-quarters of a full-time workload. - (b) Seniority within areas of competence shall govern the assignment of courses. - (c) The maximum workload for adjunct faculty shall be three-quarters of the full-time workload within a School, except as follows: - (i) For Undergraduate Studio course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Art & Design. - (ii) For Undergraduate Laboratory course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Engineering, and in the Department of Mathematics and Science. - 21.5 Visiting Category. - (a) This category is open to individuals who are distinguished practitioners or specialists. - (i) They shall teach no more than one half the full-time load, except where Undergraduate Studio or Laboratory full-time maximums are 15 contact hours; a one-half workload may be 8 contact hours.
+22.4 Workload and Assignment for Adjunct Titles.

+(a) The maximum workload for adjunct faculty members shall not exceed three-quarters of the full-time workload.
+Every effort shall be made to provide adjunct faculty who have a Certificate of Continuous Employment with a workload of three-quarters of a full-time workload.

+(b) Seniority within areas of competence shall govern the assignment of courses.

+(c) The maximum workload for adjunct faculty shall be three-quarters of the full-time workload within a School, except as follows:

+(i) For Undergraduate Studio course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the School of Art & Design.

+(ii) For Undergraduate Laboratory course offerings the maximum workload shall be 12 contact hours for adjunct faculty in the Department of Mathematics and Science.

+22.5 Visiting Category.

+(a) This category is open to individuals who are distinguished practitioners or specialists.

+(i) They shall teach no more than one half the full-time load, except where Undergraduate Studio or Laboratory full-time maximums are 15 contact hours; a one-half workload may be 8 contact hours.

-- (ii) Depending on their title, their compensation shall parallel the compensation of the equivalent adjunct ranks. - (iii) They shall not be eligible for a Certificate of Continuous Employment.
+(ii) Depending on their title, their compensation shall parallel the compensation of the equivalent adjunct ranks.

+(iii) They shall not be eligible for a Certificate of Continuous Employment.

-ARTICLE XXII
+ARTICLE XXIII